Sunlit Ibiza beach in April with clear skies and calm waves

 14. Take a Day Trip to Formentera

 If you’re craving a change of scenery, hop on a ferry to Formentera, Ibiza’s smaller and more tranquil sister island.
 Known for its unspoiled beaches and crystal-clear waters, Formentera is perfect for a day of relaxation or outdoor adventure.
-Rent a bike and explore the island’s scenic paths, snorkel in its pristine coves, or simply lounge on the soft white sands with a good book.
-As you take in the peaceful surroundings, you’ll feel worlds away from the hustle and bustle of Ibiza.
-Be sure to enjoy a seafood meal at one of Formentera’s charming beachside restaurants before heading back.

 15. Experience the Ibiza Spirit Festival

-End the month on a mindful note with the Ibiza Spirit Festival on April 29 at Atzaró Agroturismo.
 This holistic wellness event offers a range of workshops and activities, from yoga and meditation to creative expression sessions.
 Set in the serene gardens of Atzaró, the festival is a celebration of personal growth, community, and the island’s natural beauty.
-Whether you’re exploring mindfulness techniques or simply soaking in the positive vibes, the Spirit Festival is a rejuvenating way to connect with yourself and others.
+You can explore mindfulness techniques or simply jump in the positive vibes, the Spirit Festival is a zen way to connect with yourself and others.
 It’s Ibiza at its most tranquil and inspiring.

 16. Visit Local Vineyards